 The clerk shook his head and pinched his nose.
 "You're a fucking idiot."
 He sighed, now realizing.
 "Oh, right.
 Concussion."

-"So why can't you leave, then?"
+"So why can't you just leave?"
 Ethan asked.

 "I would love to, but travel costs are high," the clerk answered.
-"Plus, I'm under a contract.
-I hope I won't get killed before it expired.
+"Plus, I'm on a contract.
+Hopefully, it'll expire before I die, or some asshole kills me.
 Omega's a pretty dangerous place."

 "Yeah.
 I get the picture."
 The Courier gazed at the terminal and tentatively touched the screen.
 After discovering it responded, he browsed the selection.
 He found a translator of high quality and an orange light that fitted over his wrist.
 The same light from before.